 Although epidural steroid injections are successful in relieving pain for 50 to 75 percent of patients, there are potential risks and side effects.
 The risks are rare and may include infection, bleeding, nerve damage, and dural puncture.
 There are potential side effects as well from the steroid medication.
 The side effects may include decrease in immunity, high blood sugar, stomach ulcers, arthritis of the hips, cataracts, transient flushing, and increased appetite.
 Many of these risks can occur when a fluoroscopy (live x-ray) and radiographic contrast are NOT used to ensure accurate placement of the steroid solution.

 What to expect

-As your doctor will tell you, preparing for an injection is important.
+As your physician will tell you, preparing for an injection is important.
 Anti-inflammatory or blood thinning drugs should not be taken the week before your injection.
 You should also plan to have a ride home from the injection.
 After the procedure, it’s possible for the leg to feel slightly numb.

 Before the injection

 The procedure should only take about 15 to 30 minutes.
 The patient will lie flat on his or her stomach on the x-ray table.
 Prior to the injection, the skin will be numbed with lidocaine.
-Next, using fluoroscopy, the doctor will direct the needle toward the epidural space.
+Next, using fluoroscopy, the physician will direct the needle toward the epidural space.